co-founder and executive director

 Ancil is excited to be joining the InnovateEDU team as Director of After-school Programs.
 Ancil joins the team with experience as an After-school Program Director at New York Edge/Sports and Arts in Schools Foundation.
 Before New York Edge, he began an enrichment program focused on soccer.
-Prior to serving in these leadership roles, he has a background in accounting and as a soccer coach a soccer, which he has played since was 10 years old and continue to play to this present day.
+Prior to serving in these leadership roles, he has a background in accounting and as a soccer coach, which he has played since was 10 years old, and continues to play to this present day.

 Project ManageR, Project unicorn

 Julia serves as a Project Associate for Project Unicorn at InnovateEDU.
 Julia comes from Taylor & Francis where she was an editorial assistant overseeing the publication of humanities monographs for Routledge Research.
 She also held an acquisitions editorial internship at Columbia University Press where she worked on books on American politics and social studies.
 Julia has a BA in Politics, Philosophy, and Economics with a minor in literature from The King's College.

 Manaswini joins the InnovateEDU team as Data Engineer.
 Based in Rhode Island, Manaswini works closely with school districts in Rhode Island and the Rhode Island Department of Education on projects related to the Ed-Fi data standard.
 Before InnovateEDU, Manaswini worked as an application developer and analyst at IBM, where she focused on a data warehousing project that included development, deployment, administration, monitoring, and testing related activities.
 She has a versatile skill-set with experience in business analysis, relational databases, SQL, ETL, and reporting tools.
 She has received multiple awards, applauds, and appreciations in her career for my contribution to the projects mentioned above and pursued her masters in Information systems.

 Finance and Operations Associate